 Definition: A substantiated event/malicious activity with minor impact that is occurring or has occurred.
-The event is unlikely to impact public health or safety, or economic security civil liberties.
-Affected entities are capable of managing the event with possible consulting/advising by supporting agencies and that agency is capable of remediation.
+The event is unlikely to affect public health or safety, economic security, or civil liberties.
+Affected entities can manage the event with possible consulting/advising by supporting agencies and that agency is capable of remediation.
 Limited contact with Liaison Officers or deployment of response assets to networks or systems suspected of having been successfully targeted or exploited may occur.
-Resulting Effects: